 using Richard Kenyon's style of an indented list which could be

 updated to keep pace with the rapid developments in the field.

 Current ISOGG members who work with the tree are: Coordinator: Alice Fairhurst.
-Design team: Sue Barry, Tanmoy Bhattacharya, Michael Hebert, Tom Hutchison, Richard Kenyon, Doug McDonald.
-Content experts: Abdulaziz Ali, Whit Athey, Ray H. Banks, Katherine Hope Borges, Aaron R. Brown, David Dowell, Phil Goff, Gareth Henson, Tim Janzen, Bob May, Eugene Matyushonok, Lawrence Mayka, Charles Moore, Ana Oquendo Pabon, Marja Pirttivaara, David Reynolds, Bonnie Schrack, Vince Tilroe, Aaron Salles Torres, Steve Trangsrud, Ann Turner, Vladimir Volkov.
+Design team: Sue Barry, Tanmoy Bhattacharya, Katherine Hope Borges, Michael Hebert, Tom Hutchison, Richard Kenyon, Doug McDonald.
+Content experts: Abdulaziz Ali, Whit Athey, Ray H. Banks, Aaron R. Brown, David Dowell, Phil Goff, Gareth Henson, Tim Janzen, Kriss Malachowski, Zdenko Markovic, Eugene Matyushonok, Bob May, Lawrence Mayka, Charles Moore, Marja Pirttivaara, David Reynolds, Bonnie Schrack, Vince Tilroe, Aaron Salles Torres, Steve Trangsrud, Ann Turner, Vladimir Volkov.
 Content experts liaison with experts from various DNA labs to determine what information is needed to amend the tree.

 The Y Haplogroup classification of the male Y-chromosome is currently used to estimate the population group of the paternal line.
 The haplogroups are identified by the letters, A through T. Haplogroups are subdivided into one or more levels, called subclades, and thus forming a tree.
 The Y-chromosome haplogroup is determined by performing a sequence of SNP tests.

 Each line lists a haplogroup or subclade in boldface, then one or more SNPs follow on the same line.
 For a sample to belong to a particular subclade, it must test positive for any one of the SNPs appearing on the line, providing positive results were obtained for its haplogroup and any intervening subclades.